Nineteenth- to twenty-first-century German literature, German Jewish culture, critical theory, literature and history, film.

 German 110 - First-Year German: A Foundation

 Full course for one year.
-This course introduces the student to all of the basic language skills in German.
-The teaching of grammar is always supplemented with cultural vignettes from German-speaking countries.
-Classroom activities include skits, poetry readings, film clips, and internet research.
-In order to employ the knowledge of German language and culture more creatively, the student will be asked to participate in a final project at the end of the academic year.
+This class is an introduction to reading, writing, and speaking German.
+Grammar instruction is supplemented with cultural materials from German-speaking countries.
+Classroom activities include poetry readings, film clips, and internet research.
 Use of the language laboratory is integral to the course.
-This course is reserved for students without a background in the language.
+The class is reserved for students with no background in the language.
 Conference.

 German 220 - Second-Year German: Cultural and Literary Perspectives

 Full course for one semester.
 This class is designed to help students develop advanced competence in written and spoken German.
 There are regular essay assignments, oral presentations, and group projects.
-The readings are primarily twentieth- and twenty-first-century prose texts, including works by Walser, Kafka, Bernhard, and Aichinger.
-A selection of films will also be screened.
+This year’s thematic focus is contemporary German cinema.
+There will be weekly screenings of some of the most engaging and successful German films of the past 25 years.
+In addition, we will be reading twentieth- and twenty-first-century prose texts, including works by Kafka, Rilke, Heinrich Böll, Ilse Aichinger, and Christa Wolf.
 Prerequisite: German 220 or placement by examination.
 Conference.

 German 330 - Gender and Sexuality in German Literature